andrei-toptal/eth-listener/README.md

 2. Enter your ETH account addresses you want to watch (there may be many addresses).
 3. Enter your token contract addresses you want to watch (there may be many contract addresses).
 4. Confgiure your Telegram bot by specifying bot's token and your Telegram username.
+5. Optionally assign human-friendly aliases to your ETH addresses.

 ## Usage
 After you edited `config.yaml`, just start the app by `go run .`